mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 This generates an interesting looking 4-way Venn diagram in the stool.final.fn.0.03.venn.sharedsobs.svg file.
 This shows that there were a total of 489 OTUs observed between the 4 time points.
 Only 46 of those OTUs were shared by all four time points.
-Let\'s use two non-parametric estimators to see what the predicted minimum number of overlapping OTUs is for subject 1 using the [summary.shared](summary.shared)
+Let's use two non-parametric estimators to see what the predicted minimum number of overlapping OTUs is for subject 1 using the [summary.shared](summary.shared)
 command: